 Crew Costs | 500 sq. ft. x $3.80/sq. ft. | $1,900 |

-Most companies advertise free estimates on their website.
+Most companies advertise free estimates for installing artificial turf.
 It's a way to keep them in line with the competition.
 These proposals are typically detailed presentations outlining materials needed and optional add-ons.
 While these are free to people just browsing, the time spent working on these estimates doesn't come without a cost.

 At InstallArtificial, we don't think it's fair to make our customers pay for other people's appointments.
 We ensure that the budget is clear and outlined for each customer in our proposals and that they're comfortable with the price range before we make visits to homes or businesses to pass our savings to you.